Wolofal alphabet

 Wolofal is a derivation of the Arabic script for writing the Wolof language.
 It is basically the name of a West African Ajami script as used for that language.

 Wolofal was the first script for writing Wolof.
 Although the Latin alphabet is the primary official script of the language in today's Senegal, Wolofal is still used by many people as a symbol of Islamic Wolof culture.
 Furthermore, Wolofal orthography has been standardized in 1990 by Direction de la Promotion des Langues Nationales (DPLN) (now known as Direction de l'alphabétisation des langues nationales), an initiative of Senegal's Ministry of Education as part of a harmonized national "Arabic script".
 This "harmonized script is used for Wolof, Pulaar, Soninke, Mandinka, Seereer, Joola, and Balant.

 The standardization of the Arabic script in Senegal was followed by an effort to teach the correct orthography to over 20,000 people, mostly Imams and their students, to write in the script.
 But despite the efforts of the Senegalese government in the matter, the alphabet has not been officially decreed by the government.
 The reason for this is that standardization of writing in Ajami script in West Africa is supposed to be a multi-national effort.

 Alphabet

 Wolofal, like its parent system, the Arabic script, is an abjad.
 This means that only consonants are represented with letters.
 Vowels are shown with diacritics.
-As a matter of fact, writing of diacritics, including zero-vowel (sukun) diacritic as per the orthographic are mandatory.
+As a matter of fact, writing of diacritics, including zero-vowel (sukun) diacritic as per the orthography are mandatory.

 In order to represent sounds in Wolof that are not present in Arabic, letters as well as diacritics have been created.
-Historically, there was different conventions among different writers and schools, but one of the aims and achievements of the push for standardization by the Senegalese Ministry of Education has been to agree upon a unified set of letters.
+Historically, there were different conventions among different writers and schools, but one of the aims and achievements of the push for standardization by the Senegalese Ministry of Education has been to agree upon a unified set of letters.